makayi/Bakwetu/log.md

 **Today's Progress**: I had some great progress, after successfully implementing user Authentication, I decided to connect the front end with the backend.
 The user is now able to register ,login and view their information.
 I have implemented secure routes or pages that can only be seen by authorized user.
 The interface is still basic but it is functional.

 **Thoughts:** For the interface I have had to learn a bit of foundation but am struggling with it a bit.
 To be honest this project has made me realize that I am more of backend programmer than I wish to admit.
 Anyways am still trying to get the basic things working before I can focus of the interface of the project.

+### Day 5: January 11, 2017
+**Today's Progress**: I decided to use the Angular Material framework as the  primary UI framework sincce  the app is already using Angular JS.

+**Thoughts:** It is has been a interesting learning curve, been trying to figure out how to do it properly.